vkp-app/docs/docs/operator-guide/configuration/high-availability.md

 As users create Clusters, the VKP will add users/databases to the PostgreSQL Cluster and automatically configure the Cluster to use PostgreSQL as its backing datastore.

+Since HA requires an Operator to configure a database, it is not enabled by default.
+However, enabling it is highly recommended.

 ## Creating the database

 ### Install the CrunchyData PostgreSQL Operator